Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Two-step protocol

 \subsubsection{Reverse protocol}

-In the previous section, we computed the probability distribution connecting two equilibrium states, $k_i$ and $k_f$, through a suitable choice of $k_m$ as given by Eq.~(\ref{consistency}).
+Eq.~(\ref{eq:PWP-W}) is different from the Crook's fluctuation theorem Refs.~\cite{Crooks1998, crooks_entropy_1999}, which we review and test for our model in this section.
+Previously, we computed the probability distribution connecting the equilibrium states for $k_i$ and $k_f$, through a suitable choice of $k_m$ as given by Eq.~(\ref{consistency}).
 However, our results are more general than this specific case.
 The probability density function of work retains the same expressions as before for arbitrary $k_m$, except that the average work and its variance will change.
-In this general setup, the expressions for $t\geq t_f$ are as follows:
+In this general setup, the expressions for $t < t_f$, remain unchanged, see Eq.~(\ref{average work and variance t lower}).
+The expressions for $t\geq t_f$ are as follows